-- 4.03 Mental or Bodily Harm a.
-Intentionally inflicting mental or bodily harm upon any person; b.
-Taking any action for the purpose of inflicting mental or bodily harm upon any person; c.
-Taking any reckless, but not accidental action from which mental or bodily harm could result to any person; d.
-Engaging in conduct (including, but not limited to stalking) that causes a person to believe that the offender may cause mental or bodily harm; e.
+4.03 Mental or Bodily Harm

+a.
+Intentionally inflicting mental or bodily harm upon any person;

+- b.
+Taking any action for the purpose of inflicting mental or bodily harm upon any person; - c.
+Taking any reckless, but not accidental action from which mental or bodily harm could result to any person;

+d.
+Engaging in conduct (including, but not limited to stalking) that causes a person to believe that the offender may cause mental or bodily harm;

+e.
 Any act that demeans, degrades, or disgraces any person.
+"Any person" as used in this section may include oneself.

+4.04 Discrimination

-"Any person" as used in this section may include oneself. - 4.04 Discrimination Intentional discrimination against a person on the basis of race, color, religion, national origin, sex, age, disability, veteran status, except where such distinction is allowed by law. - 4.05 Destruction of Property Intentionally or recklessly damaging, destroying, defacing, or tampering with seminary property or the property of any person or business on campus.
+Intentional discrimination against a person on the basis of race, color, religion, national origin, sex, age, disability, veteran status, except where such distinction is allowed by law.

+4.05 Destruction of Property

+Intentionally or recklessly damaging, destroying, defacing, or tampering with seminary property or the property of any person or business on campus.

+4.06 Theft

-- 4.06 Theft Theft, or attempted theft, of property or services from any person or any business on seminary property. - 4.07 Possession of Stolen Property Possessing property known to the possessor to be stolen and that may be identified as property of the seminary or any other person or business. - 4.08 Forcible Entry or Trespass Forcible or unauthorized entry to any building, structure, or facility and/or unauthorized entry to or use of seminary grounds. - 4.09 Unauthorized Use of Property or Service Unauthorized use of property or services or unauthorized possession of seminary property or the property of any other person or business.
+Theft, or attempted theft, of property or services from any person or any business on seminary property.

+- 4.07 Possession of Stolen Property Possessing property known to the possessor to be stolen and that may be identified as property of the seminary or any other person or business. - 4.08 Forcible Entry or Trespass Forcible or unauthorized entry to any building, structure, or facility and/or unauthorized entry to or use of seminary grounds. - 4.09 Unauthorized Use of Property or Service Unauthorized use of property or services or unauthorized possession of seminary property or the property of any other person or business. - 4.10 Sexual Immorality Propounding a point of view, conducting oneself, or exhibiting a lifestyle contrary to the beliefs outlined in the Marriage and Human Sexuality section of Grace School of Theology's Doctrinal Standards.